 Pet Emergency?
 Read no further and call us right away!

-If you live in Riverton, Herriman, Bluffdale, South Jordan, or the surrounding area in UT, then you have picked the perfect site to find a veterinarian.
-Dr. Nathan Stefanoff is a licensed veterinarian, treating all types of pets and animals.
+If you live in Riverton, Herriman, Bluffdale, South Jordan, or the surrounding area in Utah, then you have picked the perfect place to find a veterinarian.
 Your pet's health and well being is very important to us and we will take every step to give your pet the best possible care.

-Copper View Animal Hospital is a full service animal hospital and will take emergency cases as well as routine medical, surgical, and dental issues.
-Nathan Stefanoff is experienced in all types of conditions and treatments.
-Beyond first rate pet care, we make our clinic comfortable, kid-friendly, and a very calm environment so your pet can relax in the waiting room and look forward to meeting his or her own Riverton veterinarian.
+Copper View Animal Hospital is a multi-doctor, full service animal hospital and will take emergency cases as well as routine medical, surgical, and dental issues.
+Our licensed veterinarians are experienced in all types of conditions and treatments.
+Beyond first rate pet care, we make our clinic comfortable, kid-friendly, and a very calm environment so your pet can relax in the waiting room and look forward to meeting his or her own veterinarian.

 We have a number of resources for you to learn about how to take better care of your pets.
 Browse around and look at our articles and pet videos.
+In between your veterinary visits, your pet will benefit from you reading these free informative articles.
 The best veterinary care for animals is ongoing nutrition and problem prevention.
 If you want to ask a question call 801- 753-1165 or email us and we'll promptly get back to you.
-Our Riverton veterinarian office is very easy to get to, and you can find directions on our Contact Us page.
-You can also subscribe to our newsletter which is created especially for Riverton pet owners.
-In between your veterinary visits, your pet will benefit from you reading these free informative articles.
+Our Riverton veterinary office is very easy to get to, and you can find directions on our Contact Us page.

 At Copper View Animal Hospital, we treat your pets like the valued family members they are.